-For a stockholder proposal to be considered for possible inclusion in our proxy statement for the Annual Meeting to be held in 2023, the proposal must be in writing and received by our Corporate Secretary at our principal executive offices no later than June 2, 2023.
+For a stockholder proposal to be considered for possible inclusion in our proxy statement for the Annual Meeting to be held in 2024, the proposal must be in writing and received by our Corporate Secretary at our principal executive offices no later than 5:00 p.m., Central Time, on June 1, 2024.
 If, however, the date of next year's Annual Meeting is more than 30 days before or 30 days after the anniversary date of this year's Annual Meeting, the deadline for receipt by the Corporate Secretary of stockholder proposals intended to be included in our proxy statement will instead be a reasonable time before we begin to print and mail our proxy materials.
 To be included in our proxy statement, stockholder proposals must comply with the requirements of Rule 14a-8 promulgated under the Exchange Act and any other applicable rules established by the SEC.

 For stockholder proposals that are not intended by the stockholder to be included in our proxy materials for next year's Annual Meeting, our Bylaws establish an advance notice procedure in order to permit such proposals to be brought before an annual meeting of stockholders.
-In general, notice must be received at our principal executive offices not less than 90 calendar days or more than 120 calendar days before the one-year anniversary of the date on which we first mailed our proxy statement to stockholders in connection with the previous year's Annual Meeting of stockholders.
-Therefore, to be presented at our 2023 Annual Meeting of stockholders, such a proposal must be received by us on or after June 2, 2023 but no later than July 2, 2023.
-If, however, the date of the Annual Meeting is more than 25 days earlier or more than 25 days later than such anniversary date, the Corporate Secretary must receive the notice not later than the close of business on the date that is ten calendar days following the date on which public announcement of the date of the Annual Meeting is first made.
+In general, notice must be received at our principal executive offices not later than 5:00 p.m., Central Time, on the 90th day nor earlier than 8:00 a.m., Central Time, on the 120th day before the one-year anniversary of the date on which we first mailed our proxy materials or a notice of availability of proxy materials (whichever is earlier) for the preceding year's Annual Meeting of stockholders.
+Therefore, to be presented at our 2024 Annual Meeting of stockholders, such a proposal must be received by us on not earlier than 8:00 a.m., Central Time, on June 1, 2024 but no later than 5:00 p.m., Central Time, on July 1, 2024.
+If, however, the date of the Annual Meeting is more than 25 days earlier or more than

+25 days later than such anniversary date, the Corporate Secretary must receive the notice not earlier than 8:00 a.m., Central Time, on the 120th day prior to such Annual Meeting and not later than 5:00 p.m., Central Time, on the later of (i) the 90th day prior to such Annual Meeting, or (ii) the 10th day following the date on which public announcement of the date of the Annual Meeting is first made.
 Our Bylaws also specify additional requirements as to the form and content of a stockholder's notice.